 Subscribe for instant password access to the Resource Library + the Weekly Newsletter delivered straight to your inbox!

 There are so many things vying for our attention every minute of the day.
 It is so important to be aware of the oftentimes mindless behaviors that can interfere with your productivity.

-Think about the things that keep you up late.
-Are you staying up late to binge watch Netflix documentaries (my hand is raised!)?
-Do you spend the late hours scrolling social media feeds?
-Are you using the evening hours to catch up with your friends and family.
+Are you staying up late to binge watch Netflix or scrolling social media feeds?
+Maybe you use the evening hours to catch up with your friends and family.

 Chances are, your friends have not done anything so earth-shattering between 10 pm and 6 am that you just have to find out about as soon as you wake up.

 Tip 4: Make Time For Breakfast

 In our current single-serve coffee age, it is easy to pop a coffee pod in your Keurig coffee maker, enjoying several cups before you’ve left the house.

+For me, it is Bible study and prayer.
 I believe that it only makes sense that we begin our day thanking God for the blessing of another day of life.

 Your time is the most precious asset that you have.
 Implementing these tips will help ensure a successful morning routine and, in turn, create a more productive, peace-filled life.